lmihailovic/golang-cyoa/README.md

 ## Arguments
 ```
+-cli
+        show story in terminal
 -f string
         path to story file (default "gopher.json")
 ```

 ## Bonus
-- [ ] Create a command-line version of our Choose Your Own Adventure application where stories are printed out to the terminal and options are picked via typing in numbers ("Press 1 to venture ...").
+- [x] Create a command-line version of our Choose Your Own Adventure application where stories are printed out to the terminal and options are picked via typing in numbers ("Press 1 to venture ...").